rachelsabo/Camera-Modeling/README.md

 # Camera-Modeling

-A graphic project implemented in Java, modelling a camera and constructing a graphic scene using graphic libraries, using the principle of refactoring at every stage and writing tests in JUnit.
+A graphic project implemented in Java, modelling a camera and constructing a graphic scene.

 ## Project description:
 The project contains a camera defined from a three-dimensional point - the camera center, And 3 vectors defining the different directions.